Introduction to the English legal system :

 Who ratifies treaties?

 – Since the Constitution Reform and Governance Act 2010: new statutory role for Parliament in ratifying treaties.
 Under this act the government must lay treaties subject to ratification, before parliament for 21 sitting days before it can ratify them.
-Parliament must authorize ratification.Now the HL or HC may object the ratification and it may block ratification definitely.
+Parliament must authorize ratification.Now the House of Lords or House of Commons may object the ratification and it may block ratification definitely.
 The treaty may never be ratified.

 It doesn’t work in the same way as in France.
 Unlike many countries when England signs treaties, they don’t automatically become part of domestic law.Citizens cannot rely on them in proceedings brought in courts.